chikamichi/jquery.circular/README.md

 * 1s fade-in/out transition between slides
 * starts on first slide (id == 0)

 All of this is overridable.
-It also supports defining custom transitions, and it provides hooks to interfer with the carousel during its lifecycle.
+It supports defining custom transitions, provides hooks to interfer with the carousel during its lifecycle, exposes clean public and internal APIs.

-Don't fancy the default fade-in/out effect?
-Want something really *edge-casy*, like, say, sliding horizontally while altering opacity and displaying 3D animations of 2 random, alpha-blended slides taken from the slides set?
-I don't want to know why one would want that, but it *is* possible.
+Don't fancying the default fade-in/out effect?
+Want something more *edge-casy*, like, say… sliding horizontally movie trailers' slides, while altering opacity, while allowing to fade in a video fullscreen upon clicking a slide, pausing the carousel until it's resumed, and not forgetting to monitor in realt-time the trailer API so as to be able to feed the carousel in with the most recent additions?
+Not a problem!

 Usage
 -----